Tithing – What the Independent Fundamental Baptist Denomination teaches about tithing and why it is wrong.

 Read Hebrews 7 for more information.
 Also refer to the sites mentioned above.
 Russell Kelly can explain this topic far better than I can.

 “Abraham was honoring the line of Levi by giving a tenth of the spoils of war to Malchizedek.”

 Abraham was not honoring the line of the Levitical Priesthood because Levi had not been born yet!

 Thanks for your keen observations Jes.
 We actually don’t know if Levi had been born during this tithe offering that Abraham gave mentioned here, but he probably was.
 Abraham lived long enough (175 years) to see his great grand children (Levi was Abraham’s great grand son) so it’s certainly possible that Levi WAS alive during this time when Abraham gave his tithe as talked about in Hebrews and most scholars believe he was.

 Even so, it’s important to understand that “the line of Levi” talk about here was his future line NOT his past line.
 The birth of Levi was anticipated and Hebrews 7 (see verse 10) indicates that Abraham’s one-time tithe was in anticipation of the Levitical priesthood – the future priesthood of Levi.

 This entry was posted on Wednesday, January 14th, 2009 at 11:07 pm and is filed under Independent Fundamental Baptist Church, Tithing .
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.